Quick to:

 Taxi transport within 25 km of your home address (within your region)

-Transport to and from hospital, care provider or care facility?
+Transport to and from a hospital, care provider or care facility

-Transport to and from special primary or secondary education?
+Transport to and from special or standard primary or secondary education

 Such as visiting family or friends, going to a sports or other activity or club, going to the theatre or cinema, shopping or a day out in the town centre.
-If so, you may be eligible for taxi transport under the Wmo (Social Support Act).
-Contact the City of Leeuwarden to discuss this.
+You may be eligible for taxi or other transport under the Social Support Act (Wmo transport).

-For taxi transport from the local authority (Wmo-taxi), you pay a travel contribution per trip (boarding rate) and per kilometre, just like for public transport.
+• You pay a travel contribution per trip (boarding rate) and per kilometre for this Wmo transport, just like for public transport.

-Submit your application online (you will need DigiD).
-Are you unwilling or unable to apply online?
-Download and complete the Wmo Application Form and fill in.
+• Are you unable or unwilling to submit an application online?
+Download and complete the Wmo Application Form (opens in new tab).
 Send the form to the City of Leeuwarden.
 You can also hand it in at the Town Hall.

-If there are many applications at once, it may take a little longer.
-The local authority will inform you of this.
+• If there are many applications, this may take longer.
+We will inform you of this.

 Taxi transport outside 25 km from your home address (outside your region)